krydos/JSONRulesChecker/README.md

 JSONRulesChecker
 =======================
 This is small library for validation JSON objects in PHP (via regex).
+You can describe required attributes and check it on requred values.

 INSTALLATION
 ------------